metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `override_honor_labels` (Boolean) OverrideHonorLabels if set to true overrides all user configured honor_labels.If HonorLabels is set in ServiceScrape or PodScrape to true, this overrides honor_labels to false.
 - `override_honor_timestamps` (Boolean) OverrideHonorTimestamps allows to globally enforce honoring timestamps in all scrape configs.
+- `paused` (Boolean) Paused If set to true all actions on the underlaying managed objects are notgoing to be performed, except for delete actions.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the vmagent pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
 - `pod_scrape_namespace_selector` (Attributes) PodScrapeNamespaceSelector defines Namespaces to be selected for VMPodScrape discovery.Works in combination with Selector.NamespaceSelector nil - only objects at VMAgent namespace.Selector nil - only objects at NamespaceSelector namespaces.If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--pod_scrape_namespace_selector))